31 Jul Turning Ideas and Processes Into Executable Decisions Through Key Performance Indicators (KPI)

 Using KPIs to Succeed

-Automate a lot of things: Consumers expect you to be on Facebook, Instagram, LinkedIn.
-Pick at least 3 social media accounts and stay consistent; Your brand has to be consistent; Make your social media posting must be active with constant feeds.
-You can automate these things easily – there are many social media management suites that automatically push content to all your social media accounts, and they also track the engagement generated, which is the most essential KPI when it comes to social media campaigns.
+Pick at least 3 social media accounts and stay consistent; your brand and social media posting must be active with constant feeds.
+You can automate these things easily – there are many social media management suites (Ex: Hootsuite) that automatically push content to all your social media accounts, and they can also track the generated engagement, which is the most essential KPI when it comes to social media campaigns.

 Unsure about where you can start testing your marketing campaigns or don’t have enough budget for focus testing?
 Start where you are at—start locally, start with your friends and family and input them in a cloud software like PipeDrive:

 - Tap in a community of people.
 People tend to act in certain ways, but when you target a community, you are defining a group which makes it easier for you to market.